 This furnace may be installed in an upright position or horizontal on either the left or right side panel.
 Do not install this furnace on its back.
 For vertical installations, return air ductwork may be attached to the side panel(s) and/or basepan.
-For horizontal installations, return air ductwork must be attached to the basepan.
+For horizontal installations, return air ductwork must be attached to the blower compartment end of the furnace.
 NOTE: Ductwork must never be attached to the back of the furnace.
 Refer to "Recommended Installation Positions" figure for appropriate installation positions, ductwork connections, and resulting airflow arrangements.